When it comes to fake friends, we have all had them and we have all been one.

 - Whether it’s fake friends or even a family member, you need to step away from anyone who has no problem stepping all over you.

-- People unfold over time.
+- People reveal who they are over time.
 Things change.
 Who they were five years ago may not be who they are today.
 Create some distance and take inventory of how you’re holding yourself and your life back by remaining in this dynamic.
 A little distance – emotional and, if you can, physical… it does wonders.

 How to MOVE ON from a fake friend: